- Home

 - Nausea and vomiting

-Beriberi is caused by a buildup of pyruvic acid in the bloodstream – a side-effect of the body not being able to turn food into energy.
+Beriberi is caused by a buildup of pyruvic acid in the bloodstream – a side effect of the body being unable to convert food into energy.
 The condition affects breathing, heart function, eye movements, and alertness.

 Wernicke-Korsakoff syndrome is a combination of two separate disorders.
 Wernicke’s disease affects the nervous system and can cause a lack of muscle coordination, visual impairment, and mental decline.
 If left untreated, Wernicke’s disease can lead to Korsakoff syndrome, which permanently impairs memory function in the brain.